ricardijj1/Heart_rate_monitoring_proj/README.md

-# This project involves analyzing real heart-rate data to identify periods of sleep and exercise for a participant.
+-This project involves analyzing real heart-rate data to identify periods of sleep and exercise for a participant.